vsivsi/ddp-login/README.md

       if (error) {
         // Something went wrong...
       } else {
-        // We are now logged in, with userInfo.token as our session resume auth token. token = userInfo.token;
+        // We are now logged in, with userInfo.token as our session auth token. token = userInfo.token;
       }
     }